HigorRozan/gerador-de-codigos-binarios/README.md

-# A proof of concept of a Hamming Code Generator
+# A proof of concept of a Hamming HammingCode Generator